isomerpages/moe-greenridgesec/_admission/Admission or Transfer to Greenridge Secondary School.md

 description: ""
 ---
 ## Admission or Transfer to Greenridge Secondary School
-If you would like to seek admission or transfer to Greenridge Secondary School for your child/ward, please complete the online application form at [https://for.edu.sg/gssadmission](https://for.edu.sg/gssadmission)
+If you would like to seek admission or transfer to Greenridge Secondary School for your child/ward, please complete the online application form [Click Here](https://go.gov.sg/gssadmission)